What is liposuction?

 You may be asleep for the surgery.
 Or you may get medicine to make you relax.
 Most of the time, the doctor gives you a shot to numb the area.
 This reduces pain and bleeding.
 The doctor may also use a laser or ultrasound to change the solid fat to liquid.

-After the surgery, the area where the fat was removed will have some kind of wrap on it.
-You may have elastic bandages and tape on the area.
-Or you could have support hose, a girdle, or another type of tight clothing.
+After the surgery, you will have a compression garment or elastic bandages on the treated area.
 These can help reduce swelling, bruising, and pain.
-You may have to keep the wrap on for 3 to 4 weeks.
+Wear them all the time, except when taking a shower, for as long as your doctor says.
+You will likely have some drainage from the small cuts.
 The area will probably be bruised and swollen for at least 10 to 14 days.

 After several weeks of soft swelling, some areas may feel hard and lumpy.
 Your doctor may recommend massage to help take care of any lumps.